Topological Signatures of ReLU Neural Network Activation Patterns: Topological analysis via cell complex homology

-A deeper analysis of the heat maps in Figure~\ref{fig:heat} reveals a fundamental geometric reorganization throughout training.
-The downward shift of peak Betti values at the beginning of training, from approximately 25\% to 11\% for $\beta_0$, and from 75\% to 35\% for $\beta_1$, indicates that the number of cells across different dimensions evolves significantly.
-By looking at the max of $\beta_0$ and $\beta_1$ (brightest colors), we see an initial decrease with respect to the early stages of training.
-This means that the total number of cells has decreased.
-But then we see some fluctuations, with the sharper shifts correlating with abrupt variation of the training loss.

-It is remarkable in Figure~\ref{fig:bettis_simple} how, before the last big spike in training loss, the number of cells seems to be increasing, and after the spike it decreases again.
-That might be better appreciated on the left of Figure~\ref{fig:fvector}, where we plot the number of cells (no filtration) per epoch.
+A deeper examination of the heat maps in Figure~\ref{fig:heat} reveals a fundamental geometric reorganization throughout the training process.
+The downward shift of peak Betti values in early epochs---from approximately 25\% to 11\% for $\beta_0$ and from 75\% to 35\% for $\beta_1$---indicates substantial evolution in the number of cells across different dimensions.
+Considering only the max of $\beta_0$ and $\beta_1$ (brightest region in the plot), we see an initial decrease with respect to the early stages of training---reflecting a reduction in the total number of cells.
+Subsequent fluctuations align closely with abrupt variations in the training loss.
+This phenomenon is especially evident in Figure~\ref{fig:bettis_simple}.
+Immediately prior to the final big spike in loss, the number of cells tend to increase, followed by a decrease again.
+This is better captured in the left of Figure~\ref{fig:fvector}, where we plot the number of cells per epoch.
 The ``reorganizing'' behavior after a big training loss spike was observed consistently across trials.
-The overall trend for all trials (average in Figure~\ref{fig:fvector} right) is to decrease the total number of cells during training.
+Nevertheless, the overarching trend for all trials (shown as average in right panel of Figure~\ref{fig:fvector}) is reduction in the total number of cells.